ijl20/python_decoders/README.md

 # Python Decoders

+This project uses 'importlib' to create a basic python 'plugin' capability, dynamically loading Python modules from a sub-directory.
+The main program then uses the modules to process incoming data.

+Decoders can be added *dynamically*, i.e. the main process does not need to be stopped for additional decoders to be added.
+This is to support a typical IoT environment where new sensor types are added to the network with a data format not compatible with existing decoders for that network.

 This project is a combination of using the Paho MQTT client to subscribe to an MQTT broker where each message may need decoding (or parsing) to produce a more readable version for subsequent processing.
 The decoded version of the message may be published back into an MQTT broker so other clients can use the same method to subscribe to those (or the main python process can simply process the message directly).

-Decoders can be added *dynamically*, i.e. the main process does not need to be stopped for additional decoders to be added.
-This is to support a typical IoT environment where new sensor types are added to the network with a data format not compatible with existing decoders for that network.

 In part we are compensating for limitations in the TTN (The Things Network) decoder support, where a destination 'application' is limited to a single Javascript 'decode' function which becomes unwieldy when multiple sensor types are